 The Group's exposure to foreign currency risk arises from the retranslation of foreign currency exchange gains and losses on cash and cash equivalents, trade and other receivables, and trade and other payables that are denominated in foreign currency.
-A strengthening (weakening) of 5% of the NTD against the USD as of December 31, 2022 and 2021 would have increased (decreased) the net profit after tax by \$52,554 thousand and \$110,294 thousand for the years ended December 31, 2022 and 2021, respectively, with all other variables remaining constant.
-The analysis is performed on the same basis in 2022 and 2021.
+A strengthening (weakening) of 5% of the NTD against the USD as of December 31, 2023 and 2022 would have increased (decreased) the net profit after tax by \$54,194 thousand and \$52,554 thousand for the years ended December 31, 2023 and 2022, respectively, with all other variables remaining constant.
+The analysis is performed on the same basis in 2023 and 2022.

 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-The foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$223,363 thousand and \$(55,142) thousand for the years ended December 31, 2022 and 2021, respectively.
+The foreign exchange gain (including realized and unrealized portions) amounted to \$5,710 thousand and \$223,363 thousand for the years ended December 31, 2023 and 2022, respectively.